-3 FFP3 respirators are designed to protect the wearer from breathing in small airborne particles which might contain viruses.
+&lt;sup>4 FFP3 respirators are designed to protect the wearer from breathing in small airborne particles which might contain viruses.

-4 'This Risk Assessment Tool has been developed to help people in the NHS and Social Care in Wales to see if they are at higher risk of developing more serious symptoms if they come into contact with the COVID-19 virus.
+&lt;sup>5 'This Risk Assessment Tool has been developed to help people in the NHS and Social Care in Wales to see if they the personal risks of continuing to carry out their role during the COVID-19 pandemic.